scarlosteixeira/react-weather/README.md

 ## Challenges

 ### Typescript
-By far, Typescript was my biggest challenge during the project.
+By far, TypeScript was my biggest challenge during the project.
 It was introduced just two weeks before the project started, and I only had basic knowledge of it.
 I spent a lot of time working on the main types of the project and tried to use them as much as possible.
 However, in some cases, I had to resort to using the "any" type, but I made an effort to avoid it whenever possible.
 With more practice and time, I am confident that my understanding of the language will naturally improve, leading to better code quality.

 Below, you can find some of the interfaces and types that I used in the project.